danbikle/tsds_old/public/class04/readme_nn.txt

 I follow these steps.

-If I have anaconda3 installed, I move it out of the way:
+If I have anaconda3 installed, I move it out of the way with shell commands:

 cd ~
 mv anaconda3 anaconda3backup

-Then I install anaconda3:
+Then I install anaconda3 with more shell commands:

 cd ~
 curl http://repo.continuum.io/archive/Anaconda3-4.0.0-Linux-x86_64.sh > Anaconda3-4.0.0-Linux-x86_64.sh